Clubs and Activities

 ksinnott@schalmont.net

-National Junior Honor Society consists of students in grade 7 or 8 who are selected by a faculty council to become members.
-To be eligible, students must have a minimum GPA of 90.0 and demonstrate outstanding performance in the five NJHS pillars of scholarship, citizenship, character, leadership, and service.
-Interested students should keep track of their grades, clubs, activities, and community service, starting in 6th grade!
-(Grades 7, 8)
+National Junior Honor Society is for students in grade 7 or 8 who are selected by a faculty council to become members.
+To be eligible, students must have a minimum GPA of 90.0 and demonstrate outstanding performance in the five pillars of scholarship, citizenship, character, leadership, and service.
+Interested students should keep track of their grades, clubs, activities, and community service, starting in 6th grade!.

 Sabre Nation